 What is organised abuse?

 For some victims, organised abuse ceases in childhood, but organised abuse can also continue into adulthood.
 Many adult victims of organised abuse report that they continue to experience sexual assault and exploitation.
+Adult survivors of organised abuse are at increased risk of other forms of revictimisation, including domestic violence and sexual assault.

 How common is organised abuse?